vackosar/vackosar.github.io/_drafts/2022-01-09-7-powers-moats-through-lens-of-modified-dibellos-business-mental-model.md

 # Acknowledgments
 I only found about topics above thanks to Cedric's blog posts over at [Common Place Blog](https://commoncog.com/blog/).
 I am personally a paying subscriber of the Commonplace blog to have access to member's only posts and the community.
+Also thanks to Cedric explaining that I modified the definition of the DiBello's model and a lots of other good comments.